 The Excel FIND function in practice

-Suppose we want to find the second, third or nth occurrence of the search term rather than the first.
+You can determine the second, third or nth occurrence of the search term by nesting.

-This formula shows how you can use the optional third parametre.
-In the start_num position of this formula, we once again insert the formula that returns the position of the first occurrence.
-This value plus one indicates the position at which you want the search to begin.
-If you then want to find a third position, nest the function again, and so on.
+This formula demonstrates the use of the optional third parameter.
+In the first_character position, we again insert the formula that returns the position of the first occurrence.
+Adding one to this value indicates where you want the search to start.
+To find a third position, nest the function again, and repeat as needed.

 The FIND function in Excel allows you to form a true or false statement from the specified position: Does the text contain the search term or not?